 Cosmos flowers are native to the open plains and meadows of Mexico and other areas of Central and South America.
 These conditions offer plenty of sun exposure and extended periods of drought.
 Thankfully, these plants are well-adapted to these conditions because they’re drought-tolerant.

-Once established, cosmos flowers only need watering once per week.
+Once established, these flowers only need watering once per week.
 They can tolerate most droughts in USDA Zones 2 to 11.
 However, extended periods of drought can damage these plants unless you water them more frequently.

 12. Cosmos Don’t Have Many Diseases or Pests

-One of the reasons why cosmos flowers are so low-maintenance is that they don’t suffer from too many debilitating diseases or pests.
+One of the reasons why these flowers are so low-maintenance is that they don’t suffer from too many debilitating cosmos diseases or pests.
 Although aphids, plant bugs, and spider mites can infest these plants, they can be dealt with reasonably easily.
 These flowers can suffer from diseases such as botrytis blight and powdery mildew.

 However, good care practices can help avoid these problems.
-As long as you avoid overwatering and provide enough sunlight, your cosmos flowers should stay pretty healthy.
+As long as you avoid overwatering and provide enough sunlight, your flowers should stay pretty healthy.

 13. You Can Dry Cosmos Flowers

 As well as being excellent cut flowers, cosmos blooms can also be used as dried flowers.
 This helps preserve your blooms for vases and bouquets throughout the year.
 They can be dried by simply hanging them in a cool, dark cupboard.
 You can then add them to floral displays for some beautiful architectural structure and slightly faded color.

 A few species of cosmos flowers may also be edible, mainly species derived from yellow cosmos (Cosmos sulphureus).
 However, always double-check the exact species you have to ensure it’s safe to eat.
 These flowers can make a colorful garnish for salads, cakes, or drinks.